alexeysp11/delivery-service-csharp/docs/frontend/customerclient.md

 Read this in other languages: [English](customerclient.md), [Russian/Русский](customerclient.ru.md).

-`customerclient` is a customer client application.
+`customerclient` is a client-side application that is used by customers to browse products, place orders, and track deliveries.

 ## Requirements and description of the system